la-ots/pelican/docs/foundation/agency-theming.md

 - Use supporting Brand Colors for buttons
 - Only use brand-colored buttons in select regions like the top or bottom of a page.
 Use [UI-colored buttons](/foundation/ui-colors/#ui-vs-ui-blue) in between the top and bottom of page.

-To prevent ambiguity in this situation, [Status Colors](/foundation/status-colors/) should be adjusted to be visually distinct from Brand Colors.
+To prevent ambiguity in this situation, you could try one of a few strategies:

+- Design [Status Colors](/foundation/status-colors/) should be adjusted to be visually distinct from Brand Colors.
+- Avoid using Brand Colors in meaningful places in the user interface
+- Design a supporting brand palette for Status colors

 {% include color-warning.njk %}